 The things that I think have to be improved from this game are things that have been needing improvement for a long time.
 First, improving the percentage on third downs on both sides of the ball.
 The Falcons allowed the Dolphins to convert 37% of their third downs, which is better than last year’s percentage, but still isn’t very good for a team that could be really rough.
 The Falcons only converted 20% on offense, which is absolutely atrocious.
 For a team seeking to do big things this season and bigger things in the postseason, 20% conversion rate isn’t going to get it done.
 A major reason this number was so low was the inability to convert short yardage situations by running the ball.
 It’s been a major issue since way back into last year, and I don’t think the problem is going anywhere anytime soon.
 The Falcons absolutely have to get tougher up front if they are going to win ballgames.

 One last note: Lamar Holmes did very well at left tackle in relief of Sam Baker.
 He prevented the speed rush, the power rush, inside, and outside.
 Granted he was lined up against the 2nd team, but he still did a very good job.
 He won’t contribute much this season, but maybe he could be a replacement at left tackle of right tackle in the future.

-Tags: Atlanta Falcons Dirk Koetter Featured Garrett Reynolds Jacquizz Rodgers John Abraham Julio Jones Lamar Holmes Matt Ryan Miami Dolphins Michael Turner Peter Konz Popular Roddy White Sam Baker Sean Weatherspoon Thomas DeCoud Tyson Clabo
+Tags: Atlanta Falcons Dirk Koetter Garrett Reynolds Jacquizz Rodgers John Abraham Julio Jones Lamar Holmes Matt Ryan Miami Dolphins Michael Turner Peter Konz Roddy White Sam Baker Sean Weatherspoon Thomas DeCoud Tyson Clabo